gannochenko/protoweb/README.md

 ## Roadmap

 * Bugfixing :)
-* Support for additional tooling such as JsonDecoder.
+* Support for additional tooling such as [JsonDecoder](https://www.npmjs.com/package/ts.data.json).
-  This is a debatable feature, because generally speaking Backend is a trustable entity.
-However, as TS definitions only provide static checks, we may want to have some runtime checks in place as well.
+  This is a debatable feature, because usually Backend we run is a trusted entity.
+However, TS definitions only provide static checks, we may want to have some runtime checks in place as well in case we make requests to third-party services.
   This is a doable task, yet a tricky one: the Protobuf AST must be compiled into a schema of JsonDecoder, where there could be a lot of edge cases to cover.

 See the [open issues](https://github.com/gannochenko/protoweb/issues) for a list of proposed features (and known issues).